 ‘My Goldfish Has an MFA’ and Other Poetry by Gene Fendt The Society January 21, 2017 Humor, Poetry 1 Comment My Goldfish Has an MFA Roundel for Gillian My goldfish has an MFA; I got official notice just today.
 Of course, she cheated all the way, but, still, my goldfish has her MFA.
 She thought about a web-based MBA, but business ops collapse from day to day and life is short, art long, they say, so my goldfish went and got an MFA.
 She lipped her food reflectively and played kiss the finger, flick the tail— her every motion I’d translate, and so my goldfish earned her MFA.
 Rejections come with every mail; dejectedly she’ll hang her tail; her clear shaped world’s just not the rage, but non-acceptance doesn’t mean you fail.
 My goldfish has an MFA; she thought about a web-based MBA.
 She lips her food reflectively and plays; rejections come with every mail: “A life in art grows harder by the day,” they told her where she earned her MFA.
 The Firm of Sloth, Lackwit, Poodle and Black Note: This poem is a sort of roman a clef about my small college, written at the time it decided it had grown into a university and needed the bigger name, but like all good poetry, it is still true, and not just here.
 After big changes in the world of small change (where transition is constant, offices oft re-arrange), the firm of Sloth, Lackwit and Poodle knew time had come, and noting the fact, hired a new partner, whose name was just Black.
 They raised all their charges to reflect their new state (pay for new letterhead, new signs, and new suits), and continued pursuing their own unique fate.
 The statistics informed them, after one year or two, that they weren’t the only 4-firm in view; there were three other 4-firms well-known in their state, the fourth of four 4-firms saw business abate.
 Dark clouds descended on S, L, P and B. They looked upon Black as a real acquisition, why, then, they wondered, their sorry position?
 Now this firm had a history in the world of small change: They slathered with adjectives and each consequence greased, in their office each clause independent found itself eased; the future was mortgaged and sold at a loss, and all debts to the past were found to be false: At the firm of Sloth, Lackwit, Poodle and Black whatever was written was safe from attack.
 There was nowhere to go to from their offices, then, for noun and verb made agreements never to mean and personal pronouns were not to be seen.
 They did a good business in the best of intentions, awards of excellence, proofs of purchase and honorable mentions, but more was expected from 4-firms it seems.
 (Or less, with more brouhaha: New Year’s Day games in sunny locales, more bars, bands, entertainments, more residence halls.)
 So.
 Black went out and did research on the state of the state, while Poodle and Lackwit guarded the gate.
 (Sloth slept in the guardhouse, you know, and he ate.)
 They let in only milk-toast and dogs who barked louder, Sloth’s suits covered crowds, and then crowder.
 But none of them, nor all together, could think of one reason, and business kept falling and falling and falling, and then, late in the day meeting in a cold winter season, the long window made mirror by fast falling night, Sloth, Lackwit, Poodle and Black looked up and took fright: Could that be the reason?
 There—out of doors— a neighborhood made up of brute beasts and boors?
 Inspired, immediately new plans commenced: For real improvement the grounds should be fenced.
 Gene Fendt teaches philosophy at the University of Nebraska-Kearney.
 He has won awards for both his research in philosophy and his poetry, but the best thing about both is the writing.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
-Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window) Related One Response Bob McGinness January 24, 2017 Goldfish: Such a tale of rejection.
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) One Response Bob McGinness January 24, 2017 Goldfish: Such a tale of rejection.
 Keep a stiff upper lip.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.